martomo/SublimeXdebug/README.md

 ### Configuration

-Below is a template for xdebug.ini, this should get you started, be warned if you are on a Live environment, comment/remove `remote_connect_back`.
+Below is a template for xdebug.ini, to get you started, be warned if you are on a Live environment, comment or remove `remote_connect_back`.

 `remote_connect_back` (since Xdebug version 2.1) allows every debug request from any source to be accepted by Xdebug.

 	[xdebug]